andpalmier/AlGoRithms/README.md

 # Repo for 'Let's learn algorithms' and 'Algorithms with Go'

-I am using this repo to store some Go code that I will write while going through the [Let's Learn Algorithms posts](https://www.calhoun.io/lets-learn-algorithms) and [Algorithms with Go](https://algorithmswithgo.com/) videos from [calhoun](https://www.calhoun.io).
+I am using this repo to store some Go code that I will write while going through the [Let's Learn Algorithms posts](https://www.calhoun.io/lets-learn-algorithms), [Algorithms with Go](https://algorithmswithgo.com/) videos from [calhoun](https://www.calhoun.io) and others.

 ## Index